-Haddo House Angling Club offers 6 mile of prime salmon and sea trout water on the river Ythan with pristine banks and brilliant access and easy fishing.
+Haddo House Angling Club offers approximately 4 miles of prime salmon and sea trout water on the river Ythan with pristine banks and brilliant access and easy fishing.

 Although a club, HHAC is very lightly fished.
 All three beats fish very well after a spate.
 Fishing is mainly from the Right Bank.
 Visiting anglers are always made to feel very welcome, with club members actively encouraged to assist with providing information on all aspects.

 HHAC really comes alive from June onward for Sea Trout given a little rain and at the back end of the season with impressive numbers of salmon taken versus number of rods fishing.
 Haddo feel that October is often Haddo's most productive month, when many other fisheries have closed for the season.
 Haddo fishes up until 31st October.